agourlay/post-on-my-fridge/Readme.md

 ## Features

-The application allows any user to let a message on a fridge :D.
+The application allows any user to leave a message on a fridge :D.

 There is no authentication, everyone can add or delete stuff.